gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales shrugged again.
 "The machines, of course.
-And I may have said something to your counterpart in Paddington South.
+And I may have said something to your counterpart in Halley.
 Not the whole story,"
 he added quickly.
 "But the logistics would have been simpler."